dywisor/roverlay/doc/rst/usage.rst

          else if <depenv's type contains TRY_OTHER>

-            if <a rule pool supports TRY_OTHER and doesn't accept depenv's type and resolves depenv>
+            if <a rule pool supports TRY_OTHER and does not accept depenv's type and resolves depenv>

                resolved <= True
          end if